cucumber-attic/website/apps/dynamic/views/_posts/intro-to-bdd-and-tdd.md

 ---
 layout:   post
-author:   theo
+author:   seb
 title:    "Introduction to TDD and BDD"
 date:     2017-05-15 09:00:00
 nav:      blog
 ---

-> This is an edited transcript of Seb Rose's recent presentation at ACCU conference.
-You can watch the 15 minute talk [here](https://www.youtube.com/watch?v=l95DsKm5fbY).
->
-> Over June 21st-25th, we are running a series of events for the BDD, Agile and Cucumber community.
-[Read more about events on our website](http://cukenfest.cucumber.io/?utm_source=website&utm_medium=blog-post&utm_campaign=seb-accu).

 ![alt text](https://cucumber.io/images/blog/seb-accu/cukeup-seb.jpg "Seb at CukeUp!
 London")

 # Introduction to TDD and BDD
-There are four subsections to this talk.
+There are four subsections to this article.

 - TDD
 - BDD
 - Contradiction.
 - xDD

 We’ll start off with an introduction to TDD.
-I’ll go through that quite quickly because I sense that most of you are doing that already.
-Then, I’ll spend a little more time on BDD and then deal with the contradictions or potential contradictions between the two, before getting – if I have enough time – slightly more for the software with XDD.
+I’ll go through that quite quickly because I guess most of you reading this are already doing that already.
+Then, I’ll spend a little more time on BDD and then deal with the contradictions or potential contradictions between the two, before getting slightly more philosophic with XDD.

 ## What is TDD?
 ![alt text](https://cucumber.io/images/blog/seb-accu/write-failing-test.png "Write a failing test")